 Dependents of Divorced or Separated Parents

-The parent who does not claim the dependent can still deduct the child's medical expenses under the special rule for children of separated parents, and the other parent can deduct the child's medical expenses they paid under the general rule that permits taxpayers to deduct medical expenses for themselves and their dependents.
+The parent who doesn't claim the dependent can still deduct the child's medical expenses under the special rule for children of separated parents, and the other parent can deduct the child's medical expenses they paid under the general rule that permits taxpayers to deduct medical expenses for themselves and their dependents.

 Taxpayers can also deduct medical expenses they paid for persons who would otherwise have qualified as their dependents except they earned more than the personal exemption amount for that tax year.
 The IRS gives the following example of this special rule:

-"You provided over half of your mother's support but cannot claim her as a dependent because she received wages of at least $4,050 in 2018.
+"You provided over half of your mother's support but cannot claim her as a dependent because she received wages of at least $4,150 in 2018.
 You can include on line 1 any medical and dental expenses you paid in 2018 for your mother."